Theo Corbeanu: Loan to Grasshopper Club Zürich

+His loan was cut short, following a change of ownership at Grasshoppers, and he returned to Wolves on 19 January 2024.

+Granada CF

+On February 1, 2024 Corbeanu signed with La Liga side Granada.
+He made his debut two days later against Las Palmas, entering the match as a substitute for Facundo Pellistri.
+He scored his first goal for his new club on March 3, netting a late consolation strike against Villareal in a 5–1 defeat.

+Return to Toronto FC (loan)

+On January 14, 2025, Corbeanu returned to Toronto FC on a one-year loan deal.

 International career

 After not being selected for the Canadian U15 team, Corbeanu contacted the Romanian federation, who were aware of his progress.
 He began playing for Romania at U16 and U17 level, scoring twice in his first match with the U16 side against the Republic of Ireland.
 After two years with the Romanian youth teams, he left in 2019, wanting to remain eligible for Canada at senior level.

 He was called up to the Canadian senior team for the first time in December 2020, for a January training camp, but later withdrew due to club commitments with Wolves.
 He officially joined the senior squad for the first time in March 2021, when he was called up ahead of Canada's 2022 World Cup qualification matches against Bermuda and the Cayman Islands.
 He made his debut as a 77th-minute substitute against Bermuda on March 25, 2021, scoring four minutes into his debut with Canada's fifth goal in a 5–1 victory.

 In June 2021, Corbeanu was named in Canada's preliminary squad for the 2021 CONCACAF Gold Cup.
 On July 1, 2021, he was named in the final squad that would participate at the tournament.
 In December 2021, Corbeanu was named the 2021 Canada Soccer Youth Player of the Year.

+He was included in the preliminary squad for the 2023 CONCACAF Gold Cup, but did not make the final squad.